 Performance Bonds are a three-party guarantee where the Surety (Bond Company) provides a guarantee to an Obligee (Owner or Another Contractor) that their Principal (Contractor Providing the Bond) will complete the project according to the terms of the contract.

 In layman’s terms, the performance bond is guaranteeing that you are going to complete the contract without any problems.
 Below is a chart showing the parties to a performance bond and how they work.

 Who Needs Performance Bonds?

 The Miller Act requires performance bonds equal to 100% of the contract amount to be issued on all Federal construction projects over $150,000.
 Most states and municipalities have adopted “Little Miller Acts” that require performance bonds on state and local projects as well.
 The performance bond in combination with the payment bond provide a means for protecting the project from mechanics liens of subcontractors and suppliers.

-Additionally, private owners may require performance bonds on their projects to keep them lien free as well.
-Also, Contractors may require performance bonds from their subcontractors as a way to manage risk and to ensure that the work gets completed.
+Additionally, private owners may require performance bonds on their projects to make sure they get completed without additional costs.
+Also, Contractors may require performance bonds from their subcontractors as a way to manage risk and to ensure that the subcontract work gets completed.

 How Do I Get a Performance Bond?

 In most cases, companies with good credit can get performance bonds up to $500,000 freely with a simple application.
 Larger bonds may require additional information and our staff are happy to help you through the process.
 You can also see our case study on performance bonds to see how underwriters look at larger projects.
 Although each performance bond is different, the below table shows what scope of financial information is needed for different projects.

 Financial Statements Required